gnicol/GitSwarm/perforce_swarm/doc/install/README.md

     requirements](requirements.md).**
 1.  **Install and configure the necessary dependencies.**

-    Note: If you install Postfix to send email please select ‘Internet Site’ during setup.
+    Note: If you install Postfix to send email please select `Internet Site` during setup.
 Instead of using Postfix, you can also use Sendmail or configure a custom SMTP server.
 Do not use Exim to send email from GitSwarm.

     1.  **For Ubuntu:**

         ```
-sudo apt-get install openssh-server
-sudo apt-get install postfix
+sudo apt-get install curl openssh-server ca-certificates postfix
         ```

     1.  **For CentOS/RHEL 6:**

         ```
-sudo yum install openssh-server
-sudo yum install postfix
-sudo yum install cronie
+sudo yum install curl openssh-server postfix cronie
 sudo service postfix start
 sudo chkconfig postfix on
 sudo lokkit -s http -s ssh